f2brossi/vagrant-devstack-swift/README.md

 ## Prereqs

-Install [Vagrant 1.1+](http://vagrantup.com) on your local machine first.
+Install [Vagrant 1.1+](http://vagrantup.com) on your local engine.
-An account on an openstack cloud provider (Numergy,  CloudWatt) with "OS_USERNAME, "OS_PASSWORD" and "OS_TENANT_ID"

-NB: Of course you can use instead virtualbox but then 8GB of RAM are needed on your engine.
+Open an account on ane openstack cloud provider.
+An alternative is to use virtualbox on your engine with at least 8GB of RAM availables.
+Never launch devstack on your desktop as it can corrupt your environnement.

  ## Boot the remote virtual machine and install DevStack